HuyaneMatsu/hata/docs/ref/discord/Client.md

 - raises : `ValueError`

 Edits the [guild channel](ChannelGuildBase.md) with the given values.
-Different channal types accept different arguments, and they ignore the rest.
+Different channel types accept different arguments, and they ignore the rest.
 Important note to mention, that `Text channel` and `Guild news` both share the same [`ChannelText`](ChannelText.md) class.